gillianlaming/FileParse/ConsoleApplication1/ConsoleApplication1/ReadMe.txt

 1. Errors encountered over in process:
 - 'parsingFunction': Lab1 identifier not found
-- no suitable conversion function from "std::string" to "int" exists
+- no suitable conversion function from "std::string" to "int" exists, mismatched type error

 2. Test cases ran (i.e., what the command lines were), and summary of what prgram did and whether that was correct behavior.

-Things to note in code:
--  Every program should have a helpful "usage" message.
-It should be printed out if erroneous command line arguments (or too many or too few) are provided to the program, and should show the correct format for command line arguments.

-Questions for TAs:
-- how does the enum stuff work
-- how do i return a enum label
+- Command Lines run:
+Lab1.exe input_file.txt
+output from that command line was: these all are strings
+7string
+str4ing
+string2
+more
+strings
+0
+1
+2
+3
+5
+7
+11
+13
+17
+19

+I also ran echo %errorlevel%, which return 0 which indicated success.